 PRODUCTS

-The SCSTAC is committed to ensuring all National Tsunami Warning Centers (NTWCs and Tsunami Warning Focal Points (TWFPs can receive, understand and respond appropriately to tsunami advisory products.
-In general, the SCS advisory products should be informative, intuitive and comprehensive, and more importantly, be compatible with PTWCs New Enhanced products so as to avoid possible confusion and facilitate usage.
+The SCSTAC is committed to ensuring all National Tsunami Warning Centers (NTWCs) and Tsunami Warning Focal Points (TWFPs) can receive, understand and respond appropriately to tsunami advisory products.
+In general, the SCS advisory products should be informative, intuitive and comprehensive, and more importantly, be compatible with PTWC’s New Enhanced products so as to avoid possible confusion and facilitate usage.

 PRODUCT TYPES AND CRITERIA